felixdagnon/S3-TRIGGER-LAMBDA-USING-SAM/README.md

 This template lambda-events-s3.yml create unique bucket fur us which will use to trigger lambda

-# Create lambda template with SAM
+# 2-Create lambda template with SAM

 Let's run this package lambda-events-s3.yml: